Skip to main content

 With a 'Formula/Drivers' value rule, you can base the forecast performance of one account, heading, or classification off of another account, heading, or classification.

-Example 1: A company knows that its ‘Materials’ expense account trends at 35% of its Sales.
+Example 1: A company knows its ‘Materials’ expense account trends at 35% of its Sales.
 This can be represented in the forecast by building out the following formula for the 'Materials' account:

 ‘Sales’ x .35